 Most women benefit from a daily dose of 100-200 mg by mouth.

-My supplement Balance—Women’s Hormone Support by Dr. Brighten contains a 200 mg per serving.
-Typical dose is 2 caps twice daily with meals.
+Balance—Women’s Hormone Support contains a 200 mg per serving.
+Typical dose is two caps twice daiy with meals.

 Vitex is an herb taken by mouth.
-Dried chasteberry is used to create tincture (liquid extract), solid extracts, and caps.
+Dried chasteberry is used to create tincture (liquid extract), solid extracts, and capsules.

 You can also use Vitex dried herb in teas.
 Some companies will make an herbal blend that contains Vitex, but it may not be in a high enough dose to get the desired effects.
 Vitex can be purchased dried if you’d prefer to make your own tea at home.